A staggering 75% of the world’s poor are farmers.

 A recent investigation in Baja, Mexico, reported “twenty-first century slavery” conditions, challenging the certification model.

 Oxfam recently accused two German supermarket chains of human rights abuses in Latin America, testing that country’s new Supply Chain Act.
 The companies defend themselves by relying on certifications and seals of approval.
-But the report notes, “Certifications and seals of approval provide a semblance of assurance, yet their effectiveness in ensuring fair working conditions remains doubtful.
-More robust regulations and enforcement mechanisms are essential to hold companies accountable, protect workers’ rights, and to confront the systemic issues perpetuating human rights abuses within global supply chains.”
+But opponents argue that certifications and seals of approval provide a semblance of assurance, yet their effectiveness in ensuring fair working conditions remains doubtful.
+More robust regulations and enforcement mechanisms are essential to hold companies accountable, protect workers’ rights, and confront the systemic issues perpetuating human rights abuses within global supply chains.

 “The European Parliament’s March 2021 recommendations to the Commission on a corporate due diligence Directive is very clear in this respect, stating that “relying on certified industry schemes does not exclude the possibility of an undertaking being in breach of its due diligence obligations, or of being held liable in accordance with national law.”